bhartiy/learnsellacious/pages/27.reporting/01.advance-reporting/docs.md

 **Compatibility**: Sellacious v2.0.0-Beta1+

 In advanced report you can also check Abandoned Cart Report.
 Abandoned cart tracking allows you to measure how many visitors/customers leave the checkout without completing a purchase, leaving items in the cart.For only abandoned cart, make sure to enable the config in report **Only Abandoned Carts**.
-In advanced report, along with total products you can also check **cart items** in abanodeoned cart in a drawer to include the "View Products" column.
+In advanced report, along with total products you can also check **cart items** in abanodeoned cart in a drawer by including the "View Products" column.

 ![](Screenshot%20%2818%29.png)